Summer terraces in Barcelona

-Summer is here and with it, the good weather and the urge to enjoy ourselves outdoors, going to the beach, relaxing on the parks and of course, having a meal under the sun with friends or an intimate dinner under the moonlight with our pair.
+Summer is here and with it, the good weather and the urge to enjoy ourselves outdoors, going to the beach, relaxing in the parks, and of course, having a meal under the sun with friends or an intimate dinner under the moonlight with our pair.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.